Showing posts sorted by relevance for query Kelowna. Sort by date Show all posts

 178 m / 584 ft https://www.skyscrapercenter.com/complex/3304

-Senakw should have had at least 2 or 3 towers much taller than the Living_Shangri-La, the tallest in Vancouver.
-Something like the Crown_Sydney scale, is banned in Vancouver, but it's OK for big city Sydney & SF.
+Senakw should have had at least 2 or 3 towers much taller than the Living_Shangri-La, the tallest in Vancouver at 200m.
+Something like the Crown_Sydney scale, is banned in Vancouver, but it's no problem for big thinking cities like Sydney & SF.

 https://en.wikipedia.org/wiki/Crown_Sydney#Approval